 Do note that the foam likes to separate from the rest of the mixture.
 You can stir it all back together, but the foam also makes a wonderful dip for sugar cookies.
 Enjoy your nog however you want — you deserve it.

-Pictures for this post courtesy of Kacey M. Photography.
+Pictures for this post from Kacey M. Photography.